zignaggo/Vue-Study/README.md

 ### Emit Events

-Basically when you need get a event of custom component, you need to use emit function.
+Basically when you need to get a event of custom component, you need to use emit function.

 1.  first of all define emit on your custom component and pass to primitive component, you need to create a props to pass the data that gonna be changed